loconsta/GoodMovieWithoutMoney/index.md

 ### Exploratory analysis

-<p align="justify"> &nbsp;&nbsp;&nbsp; To determine the success of a movie, we want to consider the box office revenue, the budget and the rating.
+<p align="justify"> To determine the success of a movie, we want to consider the box office revenue, the budget and the rating.
 Therefore, we have to analyse the relationship between these features.
 First of all, we  look at  their distributions:</p>

 ADD IMAGE